*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 A slightly sweet and fairly mild herbal infusion when all is said and done.
 I am pretty neutral about this particular herbal tea.
 Be sure to check out my full flavor profile of dandelion flower tea right here.

 It doesn’t excite me, but I don’t dislike it either.
 Give it a try and see what you think of it.
-Buddha Teas has a wonderful Dandelion Leaf Tea (*affiliate link).
+Buddha Teas Organic Dandelion Leaf Tea is a proper herbal infusion and a great place to start for new dandelion leaf tea drinkers.

 Elderflower tea has one of the most unique and interesting flavor profiles out of any tea on this list.
 The aroma of the dried flowers is thick and pungent, but it is the flavor of the tea that is the centerpiece of this little gem.